mkarmstrong/Pulse_AnalyzeR/README.md

 # Pulse_AnalyzeR

-Example of applying pwa_plus.R using a for loop
+Example: apply the pulse wave analyzer using a for loop

 ```R
 # install.packages("devtools") # if devtools not instaled, run once.